nomyzs/nQueens/README.md

 ## Architecture & Patterns

+### Game Engine

+Decided on the approach that is simple and easy to understand, rather than the most optimal one.
+The board maximum size is 20x20, so performance is was not a concern.
+The board logic is encapsulated in the [BoardEngine.kt](java/com/jarosz/szymon/nqueens/board/BoardEngine.kt) class and NQueens game rules are implemented in [GameViewModel.kt](java/com/jarosz/szymon/nqueens/ui/game/GameViewModel.kt)

 ### MVVM (Model-View-ViewModel)

 The app uses the MVVM pattern to separate UI logic from business logic: